at1as/good_morning/README.md

 # Good Morning

-Send a daily text with configurable info
+Send a daily text (or MMS) with configurable info (weather, stocks, etc)

 ### Usage